brunobord/the-black-hack/english/additional-things.md

 Immediately after a fight where armor has been used to reduce damage, its Usage Die must be rolled.
 If the roll is a 1 or 2 the Usage Die reduces as per normal, and the Armor then has the AP of the armor above it in the table.
 So for example failing a UD roll for Chain would reduce it to having 2 AP (Leather).

 If the UD is a d4 and fails, it's considered destroyed and should be removed from a players inventory.
-Armor can be repaired however- roll its current Usage Die and multiply the amount by 10, this is the cost to upgrade the Usage Die to the next die up in the chain.
+Armor can be repaired however - roll its current Usage Die and multiply the amount by 10, this is the cost to upgrade the Usage Die to the next die up in the chain.

 ## Reach weapons